Emulation of large-scale qubit registers with a phase-space approach: Benchmark on small-scale TFIM

 \subsection{Single-qubit observables}

-To assess the predictive power of the PSA technique, we have systematically compared the evolution of mean values for varying two-body strengths $\eta$ and $k$.
-We show in Fig.~\ref{fig:exa-psa-comparison-obs-avg} the same comparison as in Fig. \ref{fig:exa-mf-comparison} except that now the exact evolution is compared to the PSA results.
-(For the sake of completeness, results for one single qubit are also shown in App.~\ref{app:inter-qubit-variance}.)

-By comparison with the bare MF approach, Fig.~\ref{fig:exa-psa-comparison-obs-avg} illustrates that the PSA technique has a much better predictive power to simulate 1-qubit averaged observables.
+First, we show in Fig.~\ref{fig:exa-psa-mf-comparison} (bottom row) several examples of evolution, with the same parameters as for the MF results (top row).
+By comparison with the bare MF approach, Fig.~\ref{fig:exa-psa-mf-comparison} illustrates how the PSA technique has a generally better predictive power to simulate 1-qubit averaged observables.
 In particular, it reproduces the damping mechanism and the long-time asymptotics over a wide range of $k$ and $\eta$ values.
 Similar improvements were observed in its original many-body formulation~\cite{Lacroix2012,Lacroix2013,Lacroix2014,Yilmaz2014} or when applied to neutrino systems~\cite{Lacroix2022,Lacroix2024,Mangin-Brinet2025}.
-Still, we see in the strong coupling regime ($\eta>2$) that the long-time revival of oscillations are not properly reproduced by the PSA.
-This revival is due to quantum interferences induced by the bouncing back of the wave function at the boundaries of the lattice.
-Such effects cannot be treated assuming independent classical trajectories; see, for instance, the discussions in \cite{Regnier2018,Regnier2019}.
-Above $\eta > 2$, the system enters a different regime for large $k$ values.
-Indeed, in this case, the two-qubit interaction becomes dominant, and the one-qubit term acts as a perturbation.
-Surprisingly enough, the mean-field approximation turns out to outperform the PSA where the damping is overestimated while the exact solution continues to oscillate (see panels (l) of Fig. \ref{fig:exa-mf-comparison} and \ref{fig:exa-psa-comparison-obs-avg}).
-Such behavior turns out to be rather specific to the initial state we considered, $\ket{+}^{L}$, which is an eigenstate of the two-qubit terms of the Hamiltonian.
-If we change the initial state, one recovers that the PSA is more predictive than the MF (see Fig.~\ref{fig:psa-heatmap}).
+Above $\eta = 2$, the system enters a different regime for large $k$ values, where the two-qubit interaction becomes dominant and the one-qubit term acts as a perturbation.
+Surprisingly enough, MF turns out to outperform the PSA where the damping is overestimated while the exact solution continues to oscillate; see also App.~\ref{app:systematic-scanning} for more results in this regime.
+Such behavior is nonetheless rather specific to the initial state we considered, $\ket{+}^{L}$, which is an eigenstate of the two-qubit terms of the Hamiltonian.

-In order to have a more compact view of the capacity of PSA to reproduce the exact result for one-qubit observables, we define the time- and qubit-averaged deviation with respect to the exact case as:
+To assess the dependency in the initial state, we consider initial states of the form $\ket{\theta, \phi}^L$ with the definition in Eq.~\eqref{eq:def-theta-state-1-qubit}.
+The deviation of the MF or PSA approach, with respect to the exact dynamics, is then quantified by the following time- and qubit-averaged error:

 with the time-dependent Bloch vectors of Eq.~\eqref{eq:bloch-vector-definition}.
-Here $\Vert \cdot \Vert $ is the usual $2$-norm, and $T$ is the total simulation time.
-Example of values obtained for different $(k,\eta)$ values and selected initial conditions are shown in Fig.~\ref{fig:psa-heatmap}.
-We clearly see in this figure that the PSA improves as $k$ increases and, not surprisingly, degrades as $\eta$ increases and the approximation of independent trajectories breaks down.
+Here $\Vert \cdot \Vert $ is the $L^1$-norm, and $T$ is the total simulation time.